Zemanta/engineering-at-zemanta/4-Code-Reviews.md

 ## 1. Branch off

 You've changed a file(s) in one of Zemanta's git repositories on github and you want to commit your code.
-Before you do so, make sure you've created a separate branch off master presumably.
-There's no need to create a private fork of our repository since it's more complicated to keep their master up to date with the origin.
+Before you do so, make sure you've created a separate branch.
+There's no need to create a private fork of our repository since it's more complicated to keep the private fork's master up to date with the origin.
 Once you've committed your code to this branch and pushed your newly created branch back to origin it's time to to create a **pull request (PR)** on github.

 Note: Please use the underscore naming convention for naming your branches i.e. `prefix_branch_name`.
-Use prefix fea for a new feature, fix for a bugfix, etc.
+Use prefix `fea` for a new feature, `fix` for a bugfix, etc.

 ## 2. Pull Request